3 The manufacturer's submission

 3.6 No health-related quality of life data were presented for patients with advanced soft tissue sarcoma and the manufacturer stated that none were obtained from the trials.

 3.7 Historical control data were used to approximate BSC, with the manufacturer acknowledging the limitations of this approach.
-To estimate overall survival, data for those in whom treatment with ifosfamide had failed, for those receiving dacarbazine, and for those receiving etoposide were taken from an unpublished analysis of four phase II studies in the EORTC STBSG database of adults with advanced pre-treated soft tissue sarcoma.
-To estimate progression-free survival, data for the comparators were taken from a publication reporting on phase II studies from the EORTC STBSG database.
+To estimate overall survival, data for those in whom treatment with ifosfamide had failed, for those receiving dacarbazine, and for those receiving etoposide were taken from an unpublished analysis of 4 phase 2 studies in the EORTC STBSG database of adults with advanced pre-treated soft tissue sarcoma.
+To estimate progression-free survival, data for the comparators were taken from a publication reporting on phase 2 studies from the EORTC STBSG database.
 The studies included in the analysis varied in the treatment given to patients during and before entering the trials.
 Therefore, the manufacturer selected the pre-treated populations that they considered to be most relevant.

 3.8 The manufacturer reported that the median overall survival of historical control patients treated with ifosfamide was 6.6 months from start of therapy (95% CI 5.0 to 9.0); a further figure was included by the manufacturer, but was marked as academic-in-confidence and therefore cannot be presented.
 The manufacturer reported that the median overall survival for those treated with dacarbazine was 6.6 months (95% CI 4.3 to 8.4) and 6.3 months (95% CI 4.4 to 8.9) for those treated with etoposide.

-3.10 The manufacturer developed its own economic evaluation, comprising a two-arm state-transition model.
+3.10 The manufacturer developed its own economic evaluation, comprising a 2-arm state-transition model.
 The first arm was designed to capture the costs and outcomes associated with treatment with trabectedin; the second arm was designed to capture the costs and outcomes associated with BSC.
 Administration of other chemotherapies in addition to BSC was explored in a sensitivity analysis.
-The model included four mutually exclusive health states: progression-free after treatment with trabectedin; progressive disease after treatment with trabectedin; progressive disease with BSC; and death.
+The model included 4 mutually exclusive health states: progression-free after treatment with trabectedin; progressive disease after treatment with trabectedin; progressive disease with BSC; and death.
 People treated with trabectedin entered the model in the progression-free state, whereas people treated with BSC entered the model in the progressive disease state.
 The model cycle length was 1 month with a time horizon of 5 years.

-3.11 The model used the effectiveness data from the STS-201 trial of trabectedin, which included only participants with L-sarcomas after they had been treated with a regimen containing at least one anthracycline and ifosfamide (combined or sequential).
+3.11 The model used the effectiveness data from the STS-201 trial of trabectedin, which included only participants with L-sarcomas after they had been treated with a regimen containing at least 1 anthracycline and ifosfamide (combined or sequential).
 To represent the base case, the manufacturer selected effectiveness data from participants receiving a 24-hour infusion of trabectedin every 3 weeks.
-In a sensitivity analysis, the manufacturer modelled the pooled effectiveness from the three initial phase II uncontrolled studies of trabectedin.
-Transition probabilities for the trabectedin arm were estimated from Weibull parameters derived from the patient-level data for time to progression from the STS-201 trial.
+In a sensitivity analysis, the manufacturer modelled the pooled effectiveness from the 3 initial phase 2 uncontrolled studies of trabectedin.
+Transition probabilities for the trabectedin arm were estimated from Weibull parameters derived from the patient-level data for time to progression from the STS‑201 trial.
 Weibull curves were fitted to Kaplan–Meier curves for time to progression and overall survival.
 The Weibull estimates were considered by the manufacturer to be comparable to the Kaplan–Meier curves.
 Following a request by the ERG, arising because of differences in patient characteristics between the trabectedin and BSC arms, Weibull curves for trabectedin were re-calculated using age, gender and severity as covariates.

-3.12 The effectiveness data for patients who receive BSC after failure of anthracyclines and ifosfamide were estimated from pooled data from four published trials from the EORTC STBSG database.
+3.12 The effectiveness data for patients who receive BSC after failure of anthracyclines and ifosfamide were estimated from pooled data from 4 published trials from the EORTC STBSG database.
 These data were used in the same manner as the STS-201 data to estimate the transition probabilities (in this case, only from progression to death).
 In response to requests for clarification, the manufacturer submitted a revised model in which the survival curves were adjusted for the differences in patient characteristics between the trabectedin and BSC arms.

-3.13 Because no studies of quality of life in patients with soft tissue sarcoma were identified, the manufacturer, following discussion with its clinical experts, used health-state utilities for non-small-cell lung cancer as proxies, assuming comparable prognoses and stages of the two diseases.
+3.13 Because no studies of quality of life in patients with soft tissue sarcoma were identified, the manufacturer, following discussion with its clinical experts, used health-state utilities for non-small-cell lung cancer as proxies, assuming comparable prognoses and stages of the 2 diseases.
 Health-state utilities in progression-free and progressive disease states were assumed to be similar for all patients, irrespective of treatment.
 The utility values for progression-free and progressive disease health states were assumed to be 0.653 and 0.473 respectively.
 Admission to hospital as a result of adverse events associated with trabectedin treatment was associated with a utility of 0.610, which was equal to that associated with nausea and vomiting.
 This was assumed to last 1 month and equated to a quality-adjusted life year (QALY) decrement of 0.004.
 The utility associated with developing grade 3 or 4 neutropenia was 0.56.
 This was assumed to last 1 week and equated to a QALY decrement of 0.002.
 Adverse events were assumed to occur only during the first cycle of trabectedin treatment, and no disutility associated with adverse events was modelled for patients receiving BSC.

 3.14 Following concerns raised by the ERG about the calculation of the average cost per patient, the manufacturer revised the methodology used to estimate the acquisition cost of the drug.
 The manufacturer used patient-level data from the STS-201 trial to calculate the average number of 1-mg and 250-microgram vials used for each patient and the proportion of patients receiving trabectedin in each cycle.
 The ERG stated that the manufacturer's revised response reported a cost per patient of £23,719 with administration costs excluded, and £25,986 with administration costs and a pre-treatment injection of dexamethasone included.
 The manufacturer obtained management costs for patients in the progressive disease health state from a cost-of-illness study, and assumed that the costs for the progression-free health state, in the absence of data, were half the costs for the progressive disease health state.
 Additional costs were included when a patient died.
 Costs of hospitalisation were average costs and were dependent on patients' diagnoses.
 The manufacturer did not include costs for treating neutropenia, for treating adverse events in the BSC arm, or for patient monitoring.

 3.15 With discounting at 3.5% per annum, the manufacturer's revised base-case cost-effectiveness results gave an incremental cost-effectiveness ratio (ICER) of £56,985 per QALY gained for trabectedin compared with BSC, based on an incremental cost of £27,145 and an incremental QALY gain of 0.476.
-The manufacturer explored uncertainty in one-way sensitivity and probabilistic sensitivity analyses.
+The manufacturer explored uncertainty in 1-way sensitivity and probabilistic sensitivity analyses.
 The ICER appeared most sensitive to changes in estimates of utility.

 3.16 The manufacturer presented results for additional scenarios: